Spin responses of a disordered helical superconducting edge under Zeeman field

 We note that the spin impurity strength in the x-direction is not renormalized because of the lack of power-law behavior.
 According to Eq. (\ref{YRG}), for $K>1/2$ the superconductivity coefficient enters its relevant regime and leads to a gap.
 Moreover, according to Eq. (\ref{Luttingerparameter}), in the presence of an electron repulsive interaction in the range $0<g_{fb}<1/2$, the magnetized Luttinger parameter goes beyond the boundary of $1/2$ and the relevant gap regime of superconductivity will emerge.
 In this case, if we increase the Zeeman field strength, $K$ decreases and the system enters the relevant regime for interaction values smaller than $1/2$.
 In contrast, when the interactions are attractive, increasing the Zeeman value makes the superconducting gap stronger, so that even weaker attractive interactions can create a stable superconducting gap.

-Equation (\ref{impRG}) indicates that the impurity coefficients become relevant at $K < 1$.
-That is, in the absence of Zeeman, electron repulsions are a significant factor in creating the impurity gap.
-When the Zeeman field turns on, $K$ decreases from its Zeeman-free value (see Fig.~\ref{int2}(a), pushing the impurity gap toward the stronger relevant regime.
-In other words, the Zeeman field enhances the impurity gap in the presence of repulsive interactions.
+Equation (\ref{impRG}) indicates that the impurity backscattering coefficient becomes relevant for $K < 1$.
+In the absence of a Zeeman field, electron–electron repulsion therefore plays a crucial role in generating an impurity‑induced pinning low-energy scale \cite{Giamarchi2004}.
+When the Zeeman field is turned on, the Luttinger parameter $K$ decreases from its Zeeman‑free value (see Fig. \ref{int2}(a)), driving the system deeper into the relevant regime of impurity backscattering.
+In other words, the Zeeman field enhances the impurity‑induced pinning effect in the presence of repulsive interactions.